 You will need to maintain your CRR by participating in NCRA's Continuing Education program.
 You must maintain your NCRA membership and earn a minimum of 3.0 CEUs over a three-year period.
 These are the same 3.0 CEUs needed to maintain your RPR.

 Recognition of your achievement

-After you've earned your CRR you'll receive a handsome certificate to display in your home or office.
-You'll also be recognized in the Journal of Court Reporting, the Court Reporter Sourcebook, and on NCRA's Web site.
+After you have earned your CRR you will receive a handsome certificate to display in your home or office.
+You will also be recognized in the Journal of Court Reporting, the Court Reporter Sourcebook, and on NCRA's Web site.

 You will also receive .25 PDCs for passing the CRR Exam.